Environmental Youth Council

 This Fall, the Green Valley Project Youth Council is putting youth voices into action.
 Across Ventura County, students (ages 13–20) are leading hands-on restoration and conservation projects that bring communities together, restore native habitats, and inspire youth environmental leadership.

-Our Spring Projects by City
+Our Fall Projects by City

 Ojai